-- known circumstances that led to the current System State of its Transmission System: known or presumed origins leading to a certain situation shall be notified between the TSOs. - the extent and borders of the Synchronised Region or Synchronised Regions to which his Responsibility Area belongs: TSOs need to know about possible connection points to other TSO and therefore the information about the extent and borders of the Synchronised Regions. - restrictions to operate Synchronised Regions: The TSOs need to know about limitations of a Synchronised Region.
-Maybe a Synchronised Region has limited supply (e.g. hydro pump storage or limitation of fuel) and needs support from another Synchronised Region. - other technical or organizational restrictions: The TSO shall inform the other TSOs about any problem with their communication channels.
-If there is an existing problem with one channel the TSO should know to use the other available communication channel.
+- the extent and borders of the Synchronised Region or Synchronised Regions to which his Responsibility Area belongs: TSOs need to know about possible Resynchronisation Points to other TSO and therefore the information about the extent and borders of the Synchronised Regions. - restrictions to operate Synchronised Regions: The TSOs need to know about limitations of a Synchronised Region.
+A Synchronised Region might have limited power supply (e.g. hydro

+- pump storage or limitation of fuel) and therefore needs assistance from another Synchronised Region. - Active and Reactive Power time limits at Interconnectors: Time limits on Interconnectors mean e.g. that the amount and duration of assistance of a TSO is limited to certain duration of time. - other technical or organizational restrictions: The TSO shall inform the directly connected TSOs about any problem with their communication channels.
+In case of existing problems with one specific communication channel the other TSOs need to know to use the alternative communication channel.
 Also if a TSO prefers to use one specific communication channel this information shall be given to the other TSOs so they know which channel to use.
 If a TSO has problems with the main control room, the other TSOs need to know about it (for instance evacuation to the backup control room).
 This can be for several reasons e.g. if there is a problem in the main control room with the backup power supply of the SCADA system or the ability of switching.